Squarefront/squarespace-project-readme-boilerplate/README.md

 ## Project Overview
-Developers suck at proper documentation.
-This repo aims to help you improve your project README by giving you some structure for Squarespace projects.
+Up your documentation game, impress your clients and look sharp when working with other developers.
+This repo aims to help you improve your project documentation by showing you some best practice for documenting Squarespace projects.

-### Usage
-* Clone.
-* Find & Replace PROJECT_TITLE with your project title.
-* Profit.
+### What's In This Repo?
+This repo is an example of an entire top-level dev tools repo plus a bare bones Squarespace template, with example files.